Michael (given name): Christianity

-The archangel Michael is venerated in the Roman Catholic Church, the Oriental Orthodox Church, and the Eastern Orthodox Church.
-For the Roman Catholic Church, 29 September is the feast day of the three archangels: Michael, Gabriel and Raphael.
-For the Orthodox Church, 8 November is the feast day commemorating the archangels Michael and Gabriel, as well as the whole host of angels, while the Monday of each liturgical week likewise corresponds to the "Bodiless Powers."
+The archangel Michael is venerated in the Catholic Church, the Oriental Orthodox Church, and the Eastern Orthodox Church.
+For the Catholic Church, 29 September is the feast day of the three archangels: Michael, Gabriel and Raphael.
+For the Orthodox Church, 8 November is the feast day commemorating the archangels Michael and Gabriel, as well as the whole host of angels, while the Monday of each liturgical week likewise corresponds to the "Bodiless Powers".
 In the Coptic Orthodox Church, his main feast days are 12 Hathor and 12 Paoni, with lesser feast days on the 12th day of each month of the Coptic calendar.

 Islam

 According to Islam, Michael (Mika'el) is an archangel who brings down rain to the earth by the decree of Allah.
 He was created from light and the one entrusted with the sustenance of creatures, and is also one of the most prominent angels.
-As the Angel of Mercy, he asks Allah to forgive people’s sins.
+As the Angel of Mercy, he asks Allah to forgive people's sins.